jliocsar/mein-notebook/readme.md

 Each note can have an `expires at` date, which is a combination of `[value] [unit]`, the unit being any available from the [dayjs](https://day.js.org/docs/en/manipulate/add#list-of-all-available-units) library.

-If the note doesn't expire, you can use the shorthand command and simply provide your note at the end, like `notiz create my new note`.
+If you're creating a short note, you can use the shorthand command and simply provide your note at the end, like `notiz create my new note`.

 ```
 notiz create [note...]